Oxon Cove Park and Oxon Hill Farm: Godding Croft

 During the rest of the 19th century the land changed hands many times until the federal government bought it, and an adjoining 100 acres, in 1891 as a farm, known as Godding Croft, to provide food for patients at nearby St. Elizabeths Hospital.

 In 1937 the District of Columbia began using much of the park's land outside of the farm, on both the DC and Maryland sections, as a disposal area and landfill.
 They filled the site with dredged sediments from Oxon Cove and the Potomac River channel, excess soil and construction materials from the construction of I-295 and the Metrorail system, and sludge/solids from the nearby Blue Plains Wastewater Treatment Plant.
 Prior to the landfill operations, the northern area consisted of undeveloped wetlands and open water known as Oxon Bay, and the eastern area consisted of agricultural fields and wetlands.
-Between 1937 and the 1963 the cove was modified with fill dirt from multiple sources including soil and construction materials from Interstate 295 construction.
+Between 1937 and 1963 the cove was modified with fill dirt from multiple sources including soil and construction materials from Interstate 295 construction.
 Modification of land around the cove continued until 1965 using dredge spoils from the Anacostia River.

 Encroaching of the urban environment and increasing cost of labor spelled the end of the farm.
 The 1938 Fair Labor Standards Act enacted a 40 hour work week that made it hard to afford farm workers.
 In the 1940's Maryland built Indian Head Highway across the farm.
 In 1954 the government agreed to sell a 22 acre section that had been cut off by the highway to Prince George's County for a middle school, but then in 1956 it was swapped with the Maryland State Roads Commission for the construction of the Indian Highway/495 interchange.

 Following a flood caused by Hurricane Connie in 1955, the U.S. Army Corps of Engineers constructed two concrete drops in 1959—one on the Forest Heights Tributary and one on Oxon Creek—at their confluence.

 In 1960, the Department of Health, Education and Welfare began the process of transferring the farm, via the National Planning Commission, to the National Park Service, but retained portions for their own use.
 Farming ended at Godding Croft in the 1960s.

 In 1961, Prince George's County Commissioners agreed to spend $250,000, matched by an equal amount in federal money, to purchase 240 acres of land next to the 300 acre farm, which by then was already owned by the Park Service.
 The primary motivation for the purchase was to build the extension of the George Washington Memorial Parkway that had been planned to run along the river, but killed twice before in 1958 and 1959, since the 1930's.
 The parkway, never built, was to run 7.5 miles from the Jones Point Bridge to Fort Washington.